Metta-AI/mettagrid/docs/mapgen.md

 By now, all your maps are stored in S3.
 You can load a random map by using `mettagrid.map.load_random.LoadRandom` as a map builder.

-Check out `configs/game/map_builder/load_random.yaml` for an example config.
+Check out `configs/game/map_builder/load_random.yaml` for an example config and for how to tune the number of agents in the map.

 Preview a random map: